shadow/tgen/doc/Tools-Setup.md

     sudo apt-get install python python-dev python-pip libxml2 libxml2-dev libxslt1.1 libxslt1-dev libpng12-0 libpng12-dev libfreetype6 libfreetype6-dev

-## Install required Python modules
+## Install TGenTools Python modules

 We show how to install python modules using `pip` (although you can also use your OS package manager).
 We recommend using virtual environments to